RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/microros-for-ros2-on-microcontrollers.md

 ```

 3. Use the `docker run` command to bring the container up.
 Specify the interface connection type in the arguments, such as for a udp or serial connection.
 For example, with a serial connection where the serial device shows up on the host device as `/dev/tty0`, use the following command.

-> This command should print out the docker container id.
-Copy the id, you will need it for the next step!
-Note that you may need to play with container port access to allow the container to access the hardware interface.
+- Note that you may need to play with container port access to allow the container to access the hardware interface.
 You can mount a device directly by using the --device flag.
 The should be straightforward on Linux but can be challenging on Mac and Windows.
 You can also mount many devices easily using [docker compose](https://www.balena.io/docs/learn/develop/hardware/).
->
->   If you are still struggling, you can temporarily give the container privileged access; just be careful with privileged access because it could cause security concerns and/or allow you to accidentally damage devices if you are not careful.
+- If you are still struggling, you can temporarily give the container privileged access; just be careful with privileged access because it could cause security concerns and/or allow you to accidentally damage devices if you are not careful.
 [Read more about the risks of privileged mode here](https://learn.snyk.io/lessons/container-runs-in-privileged-mode/kubernetes/) and see the official [Docker documentation on privileged mode](https://docs.docker.com/engine/reference/commandline/run/#/full-container-capabilities-privileged).
 To give the container privileged access to host hardware, add the `--privileged` flag.
+> This command should print out the docker container id.
+Copy the id, you will need it for the next step!
 ```
 docker run -d --device=/dev/tty0 --net=host microros/micro-ros-agent:galactic serial --dev /dev/tty0
 ```